 - Holding an initial review meeting with appropriate staff.
-This may include the staff member(s) who heard the disclosure and the safeguarding or leadership team who deal with safeguarding concerns. - Carrying out interviews with the pupil involved (if appropriate). - Informing parents and carers at an early stage and keep them involved in the process in order to best support the pupil unless there is good reason to believe that involving them would put the child at risk of harm.
-Any decision not to inform them should be made in conjunction with other services such as children's social care and/or the police, who would take the lead in deciding when they should be informed. - Carrying out a risk assessment to determine whether there is a concern that a pupil has been harmed or is at risk of immediate harm at any point in the process
+This may include the staff member(s) who heard the disclosure and the safeguarding or leadership team who deal with safeguarding concerns. - Carrying out interviews with the children involved (if appropriate). - Informing parents and carers at an early stage and keep them involved in the process in order to best support the pupil unless there is good reason to believe that involving them would put the child at risk of harm.
+Any decision not to inform them should be made in conjunction with other services such as children's social care and/or the police, who would take the lead in deciding when they should be informed.

-- If not, the incident can be handled in school in accordance with the "sharing nudes" guidance and the School's Child Protection and Behaviour policies. - If it is determined that there is a risk of harm, the DSL will make a referral to children's social care and/or the police immediately.
+- Carrying out a risk assessment to determine whether there is a concern that a child has been harmed or is at risk of immediate harm at any point in the process - If not, the incident can be handled in school in accordance with the "sharing nudes" guidance and the School's Child Protection and Behaviour policies. - If it is determined that there is a risk of harm, the DSL must make a referral to children's social care and/or the police immediately.

-All incidents relating to nudes and semi-nudes being shared will be recorded, whether they have been referred externally or not.
-The School will record the reason for not reporting incidents externally on CPOMS.
+All incidents relating to nudes and semi-nudes being shared need to be recorded, whether they have been referred externally or not.
+Schools must record the reason for not reporting incidents externally and ensure it is signed off by the Head.
 Records will be kept in line with statutory requirements set out in KCSIE and local safeguarding procedures.
 No copies of imagery will be taken or retained.

 This guidance does not apply to the sharing of images of children under 18 by an adult over 18 as this constitutes child sexual abuse.
-In the event that staff become aware of such an incident, they should notify the DSL immediately, who should always inform the Police as a matter of urgency.
+In the event that staff become aware of such an incident, they should notify the DSL immediately, who should always inform the Police as a matter of urgency

-What staff should do if a pupil goes missing from education
+2.9 What staff should do if a child goes missing from education

-Pupils who go missing from education, particularly persistently or on repeat occasions, can be a vital warning sign to a range of safeguarding issues, including abuse, neglect, sexual abuse, and child sexual and/or criminal exploitation.
+Children who go missing from education, particularly persistently, can be a vital warning sign to a range of safeguarding issues, including abuse, neglect, sexual abuse and child sexual and/or criminal exploitation.
 It is therefore important that the School's response to such absence supports identifying such abuse and helps prevent the risk of them going missing in the future.
-The School's procedures for unauthorised absence and for dealing with pupils who go missing from education can be found on the School website and Firefly and will be used for searching for, and if necessary, reporting, any pupil missing from education.
+The School's procedures for unauthorised absence and for dealing with children who go missing from education are in the Missing Child Policy and Procedures when a Child is not collected on time.
 Further detail can also be found at Appendix 1 of this policy.

-Where reasonably possible, the School will hold more than one emergency contact number for each pupil to provide the School with additional options to make contact with a responsible adult particularly when a pupil missing from education is also identified as a welfare and/or safeguarding concern.
+Where reasonably possible, the School will hold more than one emergency contact number for each pupil to provide the School with additional options to make contact with a responsible adult particularly when a child missing from education is also identified as a welfare and/or safeguarding concern.

-The School will report to Wolverhampton Education Services (Attendance Support) a pupil who fails to attend school regularly or has been absent from school without the School's permission for a continuous period of 10 school days or more.
+The School will report to Tower Hamlets council a pupil who fails to attend school regularly or has been absent from school without the School's permission for a continuous period of 10 school days or more.

-What staff should do if a child needs a social worker (Children in Need and Child Protection Plans)
+2.10 What staff should do if a child needs a social worker (Children in Need and Child Protection Plans)